goxr3plus/media-player-JavaFX/README.md

 # media-player-JavaFX
 A simple media player in JavaFX
-:: Note :: all features may not work.
+:: Note :: not all features will work.

 #### JDK used : java-JDK 9